Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/olethrodaemon.md

   - name: "Soul Crush"
     desc: "⬺ ([[manipulate]]); __Requirements__ The olethrodaemon has a soul gem  __Effect__  The olethrodaemon crushes the soul gem in one hand and regains the use of Apocalypse Breath or any one of its innate spells."
   - name: "Swallow Whole"
-    desc: "⬻ ([[attack]]);  Huge, 4d10+10 (4d10+10) bludgeoning and [[drained|drained 2]], Rupture 43.
+    desc: "⬻ ([[attack]]);  Huge, 4d10+10 (4d10+10) bludgeoning and [[rules/conditions.md#Drained|drained 2]], Rupture 43.
 An olethrodaemon has numerous stomachs connected by labyrinthine digestive organs.
 Swallowed creatures cannot [[Escape]], but can attempt to cut their way out with a 1d6 (1d6) roll.
 On a roll of 1–3, the creature cuts into yet another stomach.
 On a roll of 4–6, the creature manages to cut its way out of the olethrodaemon."

 speed: 35 feet, burrow 35 feet, fly 40 feet